 Kjeasen is a beautiful mountain farm perched on top of a mountain ledge above the Simadalsfjord.
 There’s a very steep tourist mountain trail you can hike up and down – 3 hours round trip.
 There’s a narrow road that leads up to the farm, and you can drive up every half hour, and then you can drive down every half hour.
 It’s a very short hike that offers one of the most breathtaking views in Norway.

 KNOW BEFORE YOU GO

 Here are some helpful tips before you tackle any of these Norway hikes.
 Water is available nearly everywhere.
-In fact, Norway’s water is so clean you won’t need a water filter like the
+Norway’s water is so clean you won’t need a water filter like the

-Water is available nearly everywhere.
-In fact, Norway’s water is so clean you won’t need a water filter like the MSR Sweetwater and can drink it right out of river or pond.
-But for places where it’s not abundant, I recommend a bladder you can easily pack in your backpack like the RIQUIK military grade hydration pack that you can pack in a regular backpack like the Osprey Atmos or a tactical hydration pack for running or hiking.
+Water is available almost everywhere.
+Norway’s water is so clean you won’t need a water filter like the MSR Sweetwater and can drink it right out of river or pond.
+But for places where it’s not abundant, I recommend a bladder you can quickly pack in your backpack like the RIQUIK military grade hydration pack that you can pack in a regular bag like the Osprey Atmos or a tactical hydration pack for running or hiking.

 The weather is unpredictable.
-It can rain at any time or the temperature could drop.
+It can rain at any time, or the temperature could drop.
 Bring layers of clothing and make sure you carry a lightweight down jacket like the Mountain Hardware Dynotherm.
-A good pair of hiking waterproof or water resistant boots like the Vasque Goretex is also important.
+A good pair of hiking waterproof or water resistant boots like the Vasque Goretex is also essential.

 If you’re making an overnight trip, be sure to book the huts in advance.
 If they’re not available no worries, you can camp nearly everywhere.
 A tent like the Eureka Amari should be good enough to keep you comfy with a simple mummy style sleeping bag like the Outdoor Vitals.